Beach Week in Ambalangoda Sri Lanka

-Participating on a gap volunteer project is highly rewarding but it can also prove tiring.
+Participating on volunteer project is highly rewarding but it can also prove tiring.
 And that’s why a week at the beach is a perfect way to relax during or at the end of a project.

 As well as the time at the beach, there will also be opportunities for sightseeing and shopping trips.
 You will also be further immersed into the Sinhala culture through a series of fun, organised activities.
 Most of these take place during the morning sessions allowing the volunteers free time in the afternoon to spend time at the beach or organise their own activities to visit further places of interest, with the coordinators’ help.

 Located just south of Colombo at Ambalangoda, the beach city is close to the highly popular dutch port, known as Galle.

 The purpose of this week is to have a series of pre organized as well as proposed visits through the south coast of Sri Lanka and to relax in the beach.